 Section 4d0 not only specifies that you must convey the minimal source and object files, but you must also provide terms.
 Together they must “permit the user to recombine or relink the Application with a modified version of the Linked Version to produce a modified Combined Work”

-Section 4e requires that you provide instructions that allows some to change the LGPL portions, create a new combined work and install and execute that combined work.
+Section 4e requires that you provide instructions that allows someone to change the LGPL portions, create a new combined work and install and execute that combined work.

 To do either of these things, the user would need to be enrolled in Apple’s developer program which costs $99/year.
 These terms are implicitly part of your terms, meaning that it’s basically equivalent to you charging $99/year for the user to make modifications.